Interactions-Nexus/Nexus-Wiki/fundamentals/blockchain-basics.md

 With the rise in the power of classical computers and the emergence of quantum computers, public keys are becoming increasingly vulnerable.
 Most cryptocurrency addresses are created by hashing or obscuring the public key, however, once a user transfers funds from this address, the public key is then revealed on the blockchain.
 In the realm of classical computing there is little risk with this method.
 However, a Quantum Computer running Shor’s algorithm could break most public key cryptography in little to no time at all, resultingin funds being stolen.Though most conjectures range from five to ten years before security could begin to break, Nexus has prepared by integrating a number of cryptographic innovations that support increased levels of quantum resistance.

-Learn more about Nexus' Quantum Resistance here.
+Learn more about Nexus' [Quantum Resistance](/en/innovations/quantum-resistance).

 Today the Internet relies on both large cables that run across the ocean floor, and geosynchronous satellites.
 The main drawbacks resulting from the state of the current Internet infrastructure are as follows: